-Selecting the perfect event and vetting your event host: - Ask fellow artists who have participated in this event in the past to ask what it’s like as both a customer/vendor? - What is the event and how does it fit into your demographic? - Do your research on their social media platforms to see if the event is a good fit for your audience. - Does the host and event have a strong website/social media presence and following? - Do you have booth mates/fellow known vendor allies you can vend with or next to? - Do the hosts respond to e-mails and questions/concerns punctually? - Do the hosts answer questions professionally and thoroughly? - Do the hosts take feedback well or even better openly invite feedback? - Do the hosts spend time and money on social media sponsorship and promotion?
+Selecting the perfect event and vetting your event host: - Ask fellow artists who have participated in this event in the past to ask what it’s like as both a customer/vendor? - What is the event and how does it fit into your demographic? - Do your research on their social media platforms to see if the event is a good fit for your audience. - Does the host and event have a strong website/social media presence and following? - Do you have booth mates/fellow known vendor allies you can vend with or next to? - Do the hosts respond to emails and questions/concerns punctually? - Do the hosts answer questions professionally and thoroughly? - Do the hosts take feedback well, or even better, openly invite vendor feedback? - Do the hosts spend time and money on social media sponsorship and promotion?

-Handle the Basics: - How big is the space you paid for? - Do they provide table(s) and tablecloths? - Do they provide shelter such as canopies (if outdoor)? - How many days does the event take place? - Are they indoor/outdoor? - Do they have helpers for set up/break down? - Will there be wifi available? - How much space is available?
+- Are they indoor/outdoor? - Do they provide table(s) and tablecloths? - Do they provide lighting for indoor or outdoor for evening events? - Do they provide shelter such as canopies (if outdoor)? - Do they provide electricity (if needed)? - How many days does the event take place? - Do they have helpers for set up/break down? - Will there be wifi available? - How much space is available?

-Manage Your Sales: - Create a ‘checkout’ area in your booth. - Keep petty cash in a box and some in a money belt on your person. - Keep a money belt for your square reader(s). - Keep a physical receipt book as well as a receipt book app for clients as well as for personal book keeping. - Use a number sticker system or wholesale guide for easy tracking/receipt keeping* - Write number of item on receipt, price and method of payment. - Keep either boxes or bags with and without handles and bubble wrap if necessary. - Never let your client leave without a bag or box for their item(s) as well as a business card (or three) as well as a flyer for your next event and/or their email address for sending email notifications of future events. - Let clients handle pieces as much as possible.
+Manage Your Sales: - Create a ‘checkout’ area in your booth. - Keep petty cash in a box and some in a money belt on your person. - Keep a money belt for your square reader(s). - Keep a physical receipt book as well as a receipt book app for clients as well as for personal book keeping. - Use a number sticker system or wholesale guide for easy tracking/receipt keeping. - Write number of item on receipt, price and method of payment. - Keep either boxes or bags with and without handles and bubble wrap if necessary. - Never let your client leave without a bag or box for their item(s) as well as a business card (or three) as well as a flyer for your next event and/or their email address for sending email notifications of future events. - Let clients handle pieces as much as possible.
 Human contact can establish a connection and clients are more inclined to buy something once they have had that physical contact with the item or design. - Always let people try things on (whenever traffic allows) and have mirrors present and ready. - Always ask first, but try to get client photographs whenever possible.

-The Value of Networking: - Make sure you have a booth mate so you can make connections with fellow vendors and ask them valuable questions about their experiences, how long they have vended (here/in general). - Use your petty cash belt to purchase from fellow vendors and write them down in your receipt book as ‘negative’ sales ex: -$30 and the name of the vendor bought from. - Take as many business cards from fellow vendors as possible. - Follow up with fellow vendors after the event to share experiences. - Keep up with events they will be participating in (especially if you are invited!). - Most importantly: Maintain relationships with fellow vendors and stay in touch!
+The Value of Networking: - Make sure you have a booth mate so you can go around the event and create connections with fellow vendors and ask them valuable questions about their experiences, how long they have vended (here/in general). - Use your petty cash belt to purchase from fellow vendors and write them down in your receipt book as ‘negative’ sales ex: -$30 and the name of the vendor bought from. - Take as many business cards from fellow vendors as possible. - Follow up with fellow vendors after the event to share experiences. - Keep up with events they will be participating in (especially if you are invited!). - Most importantly: Maintain relationships with fellow vendors and stay in touch!

 Are you an artist or designer?
-If so, please feel free to post your own checklist musts and tricks for easier more meaningful vending experiences!
+If so, please feel free to post your own checklist tricks for easier more meaningful vending experiences!
 If any of these are helpful, please let me know!
 I am so grateful to be part of the vending community here in Humboldt County as well as the surrounding areas.
 I look forward to hearing from you!
 Helpful Links: Is it Worth the Vendor Fee?
 Vendor Success Tips The Economics of Vending